 Almost unique to the area of the Victorian High Country are the great number of Cattlemen's Huts - built as shelters by the stockmen in the late 19th century and early 20th century when the cattle were driven up to higher pastures in the warmer months.
 Each has its own particular character and usually an association with a particular family.
 Vulnerable to the elements they are today restored and maintained by an extenstive group of volunteers, keen to preserve this reminder of a harsh life in a demanding landscape, and can still be used for rest and shelter by walkers and visitors to the area.

 Further afield ...

 It goes without saying that if you have made the journey to Victoria from other parts of Australia then a few days in Melbourne are a must.
 And with a few extra days there are some great towns to explore from the gold mining centres of Ballarat, Maldon and Castelmaine to the Murray River oasis that is Mildura.
 For nature lovers there is the stunning coastline along the Great Ocean Road and the Twelve Apostles, beautiful Wilson's Promontory National Park, the glistening Gippsland Lakes and the famous penguins of Phillip Island.

-Our two weekend walks in the High Country: Highlights of Mount Buffalo National Park and Hiking Around Beechworth could be combined with taking a few days to explore other parts of Victoria.
 For more information about a few days in Melbourne and Victoria visit the official regional tourism website.

 Is it time you spent some time in the High Country?